-In 2019, Amy started a private practice specializing in individuals who struggle with emotion dysregulation, consisting primarily of adolescents, teens and adults with diagnoses of Autism Level 1, Borderline Personality Disorder, Reactive Attachment Disorder, “Complex” PTSD and developmental trauma.
+In 2019, Amy started a private practice specializing in individuals who struggle with emotion dysregulation, consisting primarily of adolescents, teens and adults with diagnoses of Autism Level 1, ADHD, Borderline Personality Disorder, Reactive Attachment Disorder, “Complex” PTSD and developmental trauma.
 To better serve the Autistic community, Amy teaches various skills emphasizing specific sensory needs, “unmasking”, etc. She also leads a DBT-A skills group for neurodivergent clients (Autism and/or ADHD).

-Due to Amy’s commitment to providing clients with the highest quality of treatment, she is currently participating in an additional 16 month Intensive training program through Behavior tech Institute (formerly Linehan Institute) and pursuing DBT-Linehan Board Certification (DBT-LBC), which is top-tier training and certification in DBT.
+Due to Amy’s commitment to providing clients with the highest quality of treatment, she is currently participating in an additional 16 month Intensive training program through Behavioral tech Institute (formerly Linehan Institute) and pursuing DBT-Linehan Board Certification (DBT-LBC), which is top-tier training and certification in DBT.
 In addition, she is a member of a weekly DBT consultation team led by a Linehan Board Certified therapist.
 This ensures adherence and fidelity to evidence-based comprehensive DBT.

 Amy provides a safe, non-judgmental and validating environment where the client and therapist are equal collaborators.
 Together, they work to determine goals and the best treatment approaches for the client’s specific needs.
 This fosters a strong therapeutic alliance, essential for effective therapy.
 As a part of the neurodivergent and LGBTQ+ community, Amy understands the unique strengths and struggles, as well as the importance of affirming care.
 She utilizes the evidenced-based treatment of Dialectical Behavior Therapy (DBT) with a framework consisting of interpersonal, attachment, and family systems to treat a range of issues such as: